Tampa’s Museum of Science and Industry

 Hands on exhibits

 Many of the exhibits are hands on and unfortunately quite worn down.
 Disasterville offers the opportunity to experience what it feels like to be in a variety of severe weather situations such as a hurricane, wildfire, tornado or earthquake.
-Although this would have been an interesting concept, the technology is just not there.
+Although this would have been an interesting concept, the technology is just not up to date.
 For example, in the tornado room, you just watch a simulated tornado from a TV screen.

 Having items fly around the room and strong winds, similar to a ride at Universal Studios, would have been a more interesting and realistic experience.
 I understand this is a non profit organization, however, the exhibits need to be updated based on the prices they are charging for admission.